Cslic0108/Google-DA-Case-Study-Cyclistic/README.md

 ### 2.4 Data Schema

-Observation: During the data ingestion via Python, I observed a parsing error**,** the entire row of CSV data was being stored in the `ride_id` column, leaving all subsequent columns as `NULL` .
+Observation: During the data ingestion via Python, I observed a parsing error, the entire row of CSV data was being stored in the `ride_id` column, leaving all subsequent columns as `NULL` .
 To resolve this, I recofigured the ETL script explicitly defining the `fieldsTerminatedBy: ','`  and switched to a `VARCHAR` staging schema to prevent further data loss.

 The raw data should look like
 | ride_id | rideable_type | started_at | ended_at | start_station_name | start_station_id | end_station_name | end_station_id | start_lat | start_lng | end_lat | end_lng | member_casual |